 The Company's TRSs are subject to federal and state income taxes.
-The Company's TRSs are structured under one of two TRS holding companies that are treated separately for income tax purposes (TRS 1 and TRS 2).
+The Company's TRSs are structured under two TRS holding companies, which we refer to as TRS I and TRS 2, that are treated separately for income tax purposes.